freqtrade/freqtrade/docs/sql_cheatsheet.md

 !!!
 Warning
     This will remove this trade from the database.
 Please make sure you got the correct id and **NEVER** run this query without the `where` clause.

+!!!
+Danger
+    Some systems (Ubuntu) disable foreign keys in their sqlite3 implementation.
+When using sqlite3 - please ensure that foreign keys are on by running `PRAGMA foreign_keys = ON` before the above query.

 ## Use a different database system

 !!!
 Warning